44th Medical Brigade: S-4

 During the first half of 1969, the policy on new construction in Vietnam was liberal, just as it had been in 1968; and there were sufficient funds available to satisfy most medical construction exigencies as well as to satisfy brigade upgrade plans.
 Starting in June, however, USARV curtailed all but the most essential construction.
 The impact that this had on the brigade was rather awesome.
-Prior to the curtailment, the brigade had fifty-six approved construction projects, the cost of which totaled a little more than thirteen million dollars.
-After reviewing these projects, USARV cancelled half of them because they did not fall within the urgency criteria established.
-Those projects which were approved, totaling approximately six million dollars, a decrease of fifty percent from the pre-curtailment figure, were primarily upgrade projects which had to do with improving utilities, like water, sewage, electrical, and air-conditioning systems.
+Prior to the curtaillment, the brigade had fifty-six approved construction projects, the cost of which totaled a little more than thirteen million dollars.
+After reviewing these projects, USARV canceled half of them because they did not fall within the urgency criteria established.
+Those projects which were approved, totaling approximately six million dollars, a decrease of fifty percent from the pre-curtaillment figure, were primarily upgrade projects which had to do with improving utilities, like water, sewage, electrical, and air-conditioning systems.

-Nursing Services
+Nursing services

 The mission of nursing services was to advise the brigade commander on all aspects of nursing service program within the command; coordinate overall nursing service activities; supervise and provide staff direction in professional matters pertinent to nursing services to all elements within the command.

-The functions of Nursing Services include:
+The functions of nursing services include: